tlovett1/custom-contact-forms/README.md

   sending.
 You can test this by trying to send yourself a lost password email.
 If you don't receive the lost password email, then there is an issue with your host or a plugin/theme conflict.

+* __My form won't submit on the front end of my website.
+What's wrong?__

+  Most likely there is a JavaScript error on your page that is conflicting with the form.
+This is the result of a theme or plugin conflict.
+Try deactivating other plugins and activating a default theme.
+Another possibility is that your theme does not call `wp_head()` or `wp_footer()`.

 ## Development

 #### Setup